susanjjoseph/python-challenge/README.md

 # python-challenge
+Read both the csv files and below are the results which is printed to the Terminal and also to the text files.
-Below is the result of the Financial Analysis:
+Below is the result of the Financial Analysis

 Financial Analysis
 ------------------